pjdijxhoorn/Milestone-project-3/readme.md

 # BBQ with friends

-View the live project here. [link](https://bbq-with-friends.herokuapp.com/)
+View the live website here. [link](https://bbq-with-friends.herokuapp.com/)

 This is a website for finding, making, sharing and storing BBQ recipes.
-And on top of that the site gives users the ability to send messages to each.
+On top of that the site gives users the ability to send messages to each other, store favourite recipes and search for recipes.

 ![A image that shows how the website looks on different devices.](static/images/responsive.PNG)